 Do you want a burial or cremation?

-This is the first question that a funeral director will ask you and the most significant decision to be made to determine what kind of funeral service you require.
+This is the first question a funeral director will ask you and the most significant decision to make when determining what kind of funeral service you require.
 If the deceased has not expressed a preference or left instructions, then you must make this decision.

 It should be made entirely by personal and family choices.
-Burial has traditionally been more common, although cremation is fast becoming a preferred choice and now accounts for almost 60% of all dispositions.
+Burial has traditionally been more common, although cremation is fast becoming a preferred choice and now accounts for just over 60% of all dispositions.

 A cremation can prove far less expensive than a burial, an influencing factor for many today who opt for cremation.